tenstorrent/tt-metal/docs/source/libraries/tt_dnn.rst

-ttDNN
+TT-DNN
-*****
+******

 Overview
 ========

-ttDNN is a simplified Python interface to the compute engine of the TT-Metal.
+TT-DNN is a simplified Python interface to the compute engine of the TT-Metal.

 This will be the future plan.
-For now, the ``ttlib`` Python module is a unified Python interface that provides both ttDNN and the Tensor library.
+For now, the ``ttlib`` Python module is a unified Python interface that provides both TT-DNN and the Tensor library.

-ttDNN API through ``ttlib``
+tt-DNN API through ``ttlib``
 =============================

 Tensor math operations